mojowen/Geocoder/readme.txt

-To use, just run geocoder.bat.
+To use, just run geocoder.exe.
 AppJS should take care of the rest.

 - Scott